Temasys/SkylinkSDK-iOS-Sample/README.md

 Code introduction
 -------
 The code should be self explanatory: each view controller works by itself and there is very few UI code thanks to Storyoard usage.
-In each view controller, the main idea is to **configure and instanciate a connection to a room with Skylink**.
+In each view controller, the main idea is to **configure and instanciate a connection to a room with the Temasys iOS SDK (formerly Skylink SDK for iOS)**.
 You will then be able to communicate with other peer joining the same room.

     // Creating configuration